So, whoami #introduction

 Nowadays, my business systems have to run Linux while all my personal devices run #OpenBSD.
 Our wireless support In Dfly sucks :/

-OpenBSD user ● DragonFly BSD committer (retired) ● Security dude ● CCC
+OpenBSD user ● DragonFly BSD committer (retired) ● Works in IT Security ● CCC since > 20y

 Server run by the main developers of the project It is not focused on any particular niche interest - everyone is welcome as long as you follow our code of conduct!